ZeyuL01/BIT/docs/Examples/Examples3.rst

   }

-Next we start to summarize the other tables and merge the results as one list:
+Next, we summarize the extracted data from other tables and merge the results into a unified list:

 .. code-block:: r